crossminer/maracas/docs/detections.md

 ---

 ## Field No Longer Static
 A field goes from `static` to `non-static` becoming an instance field.
 The field cannot be accessed through its class, instead it should be accessed through an object of the corresponding type.

 **Detection**

 1. Client methods accessing a field that is no longer `static`.
+2. Client types extending the owner class of the modified field, which declare a `static` field with the same name of the target field (cf. *JLS 13.4.8*).

 For example, there is a client type `client.C` with a method definition `m()`, and an API type `api.A` with a class field `f`.
 Assume `m()` accesses `f` in a static manner (i.e. `A.f`).
 If `f` is changed to `non-static` in `api.A`, then the following detection is reported: